NirAharon/TAU_DL_Project_304977861_317179000/README.md

 ## Multimodal matching using a Hybrid Convolutional Neural Network

 ## Description
-This is our implemetation for the paper "Multimodal matching using a Hybrid Convolutional Neural Network" by Elad Ben Baruch and Prof. Yosi Keller.
+Our implemetation of the paper "Multimodal matching using a Hybrid Convolutional Neural Network" by Elad Ben Baruch and Prof. Yosi Keller.
-This is project is part of Tel Aviv University Deep Learning course.
+This project is part of Tel Aviv University Deep Learning course 0510-7255.

 ## Prerequisite
   1. Python 3.6
-  2. Install interperter dependencies from the requirements.txt.
+  2. Install interperter dependencies from the "Code\requirements.txt".
 Mainly:

     • Tensorflow 2.0